risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-upstash-kafka.md

 ## Create a Kafka Cluster

-Once you're logged in, create your Kafka cluster with the following details:
+Once you are logged in, create your Kafka cluster with the following details:

 - **Cluster Name**: Give your Kafka cluster a unique name for identification.
 - **Region**: Choose the region where your Kafka cluster will be hosted.